Noroff-FEU-Assignments/cross-course-project-NehGuk/README.md

 ### Comments

 - My initial prototype includes horizontal scrolling carroussels, so I am still unable to replicated it with just basic HTML and CSS.
 As a result, I have changed the look and feel of some sections of the mobile size.

+---

+MJ's feedback:

+☐ Pictures: max 200kb
+☐ Fix horizontal scrollbar on the big screen: .award-winning-films h2 {left: 35px}
+☐ Fix horizontal scrollbar on the small screen:
+☐ Each page needs one unique h1
+☐ Get rid of the <b> tags and make a <span> and style the span.
+☐ Images without alt?
+☐ The awesome play circle has a space in the file name ☐ CSS: new-releases-section-grid: margin auto is repeated, and display grid as well

+---